hamidliii/Real-Estate-Database-Application/README.md

 - Executed is done using `session.commit()`
 However, if there is an error in the transaction, it rolls back to the previous state without adding the new changes and session is closed with `session.close()` and retires.

-We are using transaction whenever the sale of a house is added to the database:
+I am using transaction whenever the sale of a house is added to the database:
 - A single transaction queries results from the database;
 - It adds an entry to the Sale table based on the matched House id;
 - It adds an entry to the commission table based on the Sale id.

-We use AVID for SQLAlchmey's implementation of transactions:
+I use AVID for SQLAlchmey's implementation of transactions:

 - **Atomic**: each transaction adds the entry of one single unit of a house sale;
 - **Consistent**: changes are not visible until all of the changes have been implemented (although the old version of the tables is available);